One dimensional weighted Ricci curvature and displacement convexity of entropies: Abstract

 \section{Abstract}

-In the present paper, we prove that a lower $1$-weighted Ricci curvature bound is equivalent to a convexity of entropies on the Wasserstein space.
-Based on such characterization, we provide inequalities of Brunn-Minkowski type, Pr\'ekopa-Leindler type and several functional inequalities under the curvature bound.
+In the present paper, we prove that a lower bound on the $1$-weighted Ricci curvature is equivalent to a convexity of entropies on the Wasserstein space.
+Based on such characterization, we provide some interpolation inequalities such as the Pr\'ekopa-Leindler inequality, the Borel-Branscamp-Lieb inequality, and the Brunn-Minkowski inequality under the curvature bound.